 The species and size of catfish determine what rod you will need.
 The species have different average and maximum sizes.
 Channel cats average 3-4 pounds with some getting over 10-pounds.
 Flatheads go 10-20 pounds on average but can grow to 100-pounds under the right conditions.
 A 35-40 pound flathead is common but will take time to catch.
 Blue catfish are the biggest averaging more than a flathead.
 In waters with enough present blue catfish average 30-pounds or more.

 Channel catfish anglers need a medium-heavy rod.
 It allows the catfish to fight.
 Since a heavy rod is too stiff.
 Look at rods with a line rating of 10-25 pounds and a weight rating of 1-4 ounces.
-The length of 7-9 foot is best since channels move into shallower waters to feed.
+The length of 7-9 feet is best since channels move into shallower waters to feed.
 You do not need to cast 80 yards or more.
 This rod is good for occasional flatheads also.

 Fishing mainly for blue or flathead catfish needs heavier tackle.
 The fish are bigger so using a heavier rod is better.
 A rod rated for 25-50 pound line and weights of 2-8 ounces.
 Rods are called medium-heavy or heavy but it is misleading.
 Look at the line and weight ratings.
 A medium-heavy may be rated for 10-25 or 25-50 fifty pound lines depending on the brand.
 The blues need longer rods also so look for an 8 1/2 or longer for farther casting.
 They stay in deeper water usually far from shore.
 A word of caution, a rod too long will interfere with obstacles on the shore so a rod’s length needs to be considered on this fact also.